-Mai Mamdouh Sayed abdel Aziz: Participated in the performance of histopathological diagnosis, and Immunohistochemistry analysis, participated in the writing and reference gathering of the paper.
+Mai Mamdouh Sayed abdel Aziz: Participated in the performance of histopathological diagnosis and Immunohistochemistry analysis of the receptor status.
+Participated in the writing and reference gathering of the paper.

-Sahar Mohammed Omer: Selected the research idea and research design, participated in the literature review, wrote and gathered references of the paper, participated in the performance of laboratory tests and the wet lab molecular SNP genotyping assays, and interpreted the results.
-All authors reviewed, edited and approved the final version of the manuscript.
+Sahar Mohammed Omer: Selected the research idea and research design, participated in the literature review, wrote and gathered references of the paper, participated in the performance of laboratory tests and the wet lab molecular Taqman SNP genotyping assays, and interpreted the results.

+All authors reviewed and edited the manuscript and approved the final version of the manuscript.